Founder and owner of Rachiele® Custom Sinks in Central Florida

 - I also had a rock and roll band.
 I play guitar, cello and keyboards as well as sing.
 My band is called Happenstance (currently dormant)

-First and foremost, I have three wonderful children and four adorable grandchildren.
+First and foremost, Lisa, the love of my life, has been unbelievably supportive and works with me every day.
+She has been quite a trooper going on this wild ride with me!
+She is the wind in my sails.
+I have three wonderful children and four adorable grandchildren.
 I would also like to thank my parents, who have always shown nothing but love and support.
-My father is now 98 and my mother is 92.
+My father is now 99 and my mother is 92.
 They are both in great health.
 I am so fortunate!
-I would also like to thank Lisa for going on this wild ride with me!
-She is the wind in my sails and the love of my life.
 We are truly a small family owned business.
-It is just Lisa and me in the office, with a handful of fantastic men building sinks and Lori finishing the copper sinks.
+It is just Lisa and me in the office, with a handful of fantastic men building sinks and Kari finishing the copper sinks.

 Years ago, when I first started a real job, I asked my employer what he thought I should do in order to be successful.
 He was a very successful entrepreneur.
 His name was Ray Martino of Syracuse, New York.
 His response was simple...
 "Want to catch a cold?
 Hang around someone with a cold".
 It was the best advise I have ever received.
 I have always tried to surround myself with wonderful people.

 Imagine working at a job where there are virtually no customer complaints.
 The biggest stress I have is on the rare occasion when UPS damages a sink.
 Thankfully, that happens less than once a year.
 What a joyful place to work this is!
 Thank you for supporting our small family business for over 20 years.